-With any loan you’re offered, look closely at its terms to ensure it’s actually the best fit for you.
-Be on high alert for any predatory practices—these have long been an issue with car loans.
+With any loan you're offered, look closely at its terms to ensure it's actually the best fit for you.
+Be on high alert for any predatory practices, which have historically been an issue with car loans.
+Not all finance companies want what's best for you—they may intend to finagle a higher interest rate for their own benefit.
 Even when working with a nonprofit like a credit union, you may still be the only one with your best financial interests at heart.

 So, you should pay close attention to your lender.
 One benefit of borrowing from an established financial institution, or one with which you already have a relationship, is that you may have greater confidence in their customer service and legitimacy.
 If you go with a dealership loan, find out who the lender actually is (it may or may not be the dealership itself) and research its history.

-Remember: Car dealerships have experienced salespeople, and that extends to the financing process.
-Whether it’s through pressure or telling you what you want to hear, the dealership’s employees know how to motivate people to accept a deal.
+Remember: Car dealers employ experienced salespeople, and that extends to the financing process.
+Whether it's through pressure or telling you what you want to hear, the dealership's employees know how to motivate people to accept a deal.
 If their loan sounds too good to be true, it may be.
-This is when researching competitors’ rates and your own borrowing profile will come in handy.
+This is when researching competitors' rates and knowing your own borrowing profile will come in handy.

 Know Your Credit Score

-Even if you intend to finance through your car dealership, it can still pay to get pre-approved for a loan first through a bank or credit union.
-A pre-approval is a loan offer that’s good for a certain period of time and amount of money.
-Getting pre-approved will help you determine how much you can afford to spend on a car and how high an interest rate you should expect.
+The best way to ensure you get the best interest rate is to know your facts.
+Even if you intend to finance through your car dealership, it can still pay to get preapproved for a loan first through a bank or credit union.
+A pre-approval is a loan offer that's good for a certain period of time and amount of money.
+Getting pre-approved will help you determine how much you can afford to spend on a car and what kind of loan interest rate you should expect.

 You should go through this process before going to the dealer.
-Since a pre-approval isn’t a binding loan, for you or the financial institution, you can always go with the lender’s financing offer if it’s a better deal.
+You will need to fill out a loan application, but since a pre-approval isn't binding, for you or the financial institution, you can always go with the lender's financing offer if it's a better deal.
 In fact, having a pre-approval in hand can be a solid negotiation tactic.
-If its terms are better than the dealer’s, you can ask the dealer to match them or sweeten its offer.
+If its terms are better than the dealer's, you can ask the dealer to match them or sweeten its offer.

-If you don’t get pre-approved, at least pull your credit score before you shop for a car to know whether it’s good or not.
+If you don't get pre-approved, at least pull your credit report before you start the car buying process to know whether you have poor credit or good credit.
 You can do this with a service like CreditKarma.
-Your credit score plays a big part in the type of loan offers you’ll receive.
-The better your score (they range from 300 to 800), the better your loan’s interest rate and terms will likely be.
-Don’t simply rely on a lender looking at your score.
-Remember, they are salespeople, and what they tell or offer you may be a tactic to get you to sign with them.
+Your credit score plays a big part in the type of loan offers you'll receive.
+The better your score (they range from 300 to 800), the better your loan's interest rate and terms will likely be.
+Don't simply rely on a lender looking at your score and credit history.
+It's true that the score can vary depending on whether they use Experian or Fico to pull your credit, but you also need to remember that they are salespeople with a job to do.
+What they tell or offer you may be a tactic to get you to sign with them.

-Borrowers with low or no credit can still get car loans, known as “subprime” or “deep subprime” loans.
+Borrowers with low or no credit can still get car loans, known as "subprime" or "deep subprime" loans, on their own.
 (Those labels apply to numerical credit-score ranges, typically at or below 600.)
-In fact, it’s estimated that about 20 percent of all auto loans are currently these types of loans.
+In fact, it's estimated that about 20 percent of all auto loans are currently these types of loans.
 However, these borrowers may pay more overall than they have to, especially at a “Buy Here Pay Here” dealership.
-If you’re in this situation, you should still shop around.
+If you're in this situation, you should still shop around.